 When a patient care problem is identified that requires intervention during the hospital stay that is outside the medical staff member's area of training and experience, it is the responsibility of the medical staff member or his or her designee (with appropriate credentials) to obtain consultation by the appropriate specialist.
 The consultation may be ordered by the responsible medical practitioner, a member of the limited staff, or another licensed healthcare professional with appropriate clinical privileges as designated in these rules and regulations.
 If a consultation is ordered prior to 10 a.m., the consult shall occur on the same business day.
-If a consultation is ordered after 10 a.m., the consult shall occur within twenty-four hours.
-Each patient is continuously assessed and his or her plan for care if modified as necessary.
+If a consultation is continuously assessed and his or her plan for care if modified as necessary.